jnozzi/cocoadev.com/SiteContent/General/TheNewMusicAndSndKits.markdown

 ----

 No deleting information on this site.
 It's there forever.
-We can make it generic "Describe [[TheNew]] here", though...
+We can make it generic "Describe General/TheNew here", though...